 Take your pick from the many fall craft choices available and make it a party!
 Put on your favorite tunes or podcasts, or keep the music low and take advantage of the time to talk, laugh and share as a family.

 Anyone else feel less inclined to bake when it’s over 90 degrees outside?
 Now that it’s finally cool enough to run the oven without risking heatstroke, it’s time to dive into fall baking.

-Go nuts with seasonal favorites like pumpkin, apple, pecan or sweet potato marshmallow pie.
-Bake pumpkin, zucchini or banana quick breads, or try your hand at whoopie pies, monkey bread or molasses cookies.
+Go nuts with seasonal favorites like pumpkin, apple, pecan, or sweet potato marshmallow pie.
+Bake pumpkin, zucchini, or banana quick bread, or try your hand at whoopie pies, monkey bread, or molasses cookies.

 - Have a Family Photoshoot